UeberallGebannt/Skript/README.md

 # Skript [![Build Status](https://travis-ci.org/SkriptLang/Skript.svg?branch=master)](https://travis-ci.org/SkriptLang/Skript)

+This is a fork of [Skript](https://github.com/SkriptLang/Skript/) which tries to implement support for hybrids like Magma and Mohist.
+It is based on an idea by EverNife which fixes modded materials.

 Skript is a plugin for Paper/Spigot, which allows server owners and other people to modify their servers without learning Java.
 It can also be useful if you *do* know Java; some tasks are quicker to do with Skript, and so it can be used